codespaces-contrib/save-june/README.md

 Help save June.
 To do this, you're going to need to use Codespaces in order to figure out the source of this bug, fix it, and then send a PR back to this repo.
 All without doing a single ounce of setup!

-> **There's No Place Like \$HOME:** Don't forget to setup your `dotfiles` repo, so that your cloud-powered adventures feels like home.
+> **There's No Place Like \$HOME:** Don't forget to setup your `dotfiles` repo, so that your cloud-powered adventures feel ergonomic and immediately familiar.
 If you want a cool one to try out, then fork [this repo](https://github.com/lostintangent/dotfiles) before moving on.

 Alright, now where were we?
 To get your investigation started, try the following steps in order to repro the bug: